fern-api/fern/packages/docs/docs/cli/upgrade.md

 title: fern upgrade
 ---

-Upgrade your Fern CLI in `fern.config.json` and code generators in `generators.yml` to the latest versions.
-This ensures that you have the latest `fern check` rules in your CLI and code generation improvements.
+Upgrade version in `fern.config.json` and code generator versions in `generators.yml`.
+This ensures that you have the latest Fern CLI, including recently added `fern check` rules, and the latest code generation improvements.

 ## Usage